li-johnny/379taHW4/GradingNotes.md

 * 4b.
 Used purchase data
 * Full points

-## Emily Beaton
+## Emily Beaton **34.5**
-* 4d.
-Logic error, used OR instead of AND:
+* 4d. -0.5 pts: Logic error, used OR instead of AND:
   ```python
   Invoices_100 = Invoices4d[Invoices4d["Freight"]>100 | (Invoices4d["Quantity"]<=1000)]
   ```
+  * Overall unsure why this is broken/numbers wrong
   * 5. Formula is missing salesquantity, this is profit per unit, but ill pass it

-## Jack Bennison
+## Jack Bennison **34**
 * 4c used > over >=
-* 4d.
-Filtered for freight and quantity, but didn't aggregate and groupby
+* 4d. -1 pt: Filtered for freight and quantity, but didn't aggregate and groupby

-## Macy Boell
+## Macy Boell **22**
-* 4a.
-Wrong order, max num was 31k:
+* 4a. -0.5 pt: Wrong order, max num was 31k:
 ```python
 purchases_vendors = purchases_vendors[['VendorNumber','VendorName','Dollars']].groupby('Dollars').sum()
 -->purchases_vendors = purchases_vendors.groupby(['VendorNumber','VendorName'])[['Dollars']].sum()
 ```
-* 4b.
-Wrong order, again
+* 4b. -0.5 pt: Wrong order, same as 4a issue
-* 4c.
-No answer
+* 4c. -3 pts: No answer
-* 4d.
-N/A
+* 4d. -3 pts: N/A
-* 4e.
-N/A
+* 4e. -3 pts: N/A
-* 5. N/A
+* 5. -3 pts: N/A

-## Eric Bonomo
+## Eric Bonomo **34.5**
-* 2a.
-Copy and pasted code for 1b, but forgot to change the variables to output the sorted 2a.
+* 2a. -0.5 pts: Copy and pasted code for 1b, but forgot to change the variables to output the sorted 2a.
   ```python
   begInv_Store.sort_values(by='InvCost01_01_2016',ascending=False).head(10)
   -->endInv_Store.sort_values(by='InvCost12_31_2016',ascending=False).head(10)
   ```
 * 5. Unable to run, requires 34 GiB to allocate, code seems fine, missing an explanantion tho

-## Cameron Branch
+## Cameron Branch **34**
-* 4d.
-Missing groupby and aggregation, only filtered and sorted the data.
+* 4d. -1 pt: Missing groupby and aggregation, only filtered and sorted the data.
 ```python
 sort_sample[['VendorNumber', 'VendorName','Quantity','Freight']].sort_values(by='Freight',ascending=False).head()
 -->sort_sample.groupby(["VendorNumber", "VendorName", ])[['Quantity','Freight']].sum().sort_values(by='Freight',ascending=False).head()
 ```

-## Jayden Brewer
+## Jayden Brewer **27.5**
-* 4c.
-Missing per $ freight, no calculation, only filtered for 250k, no heads shown
+* 4c. -2 pts: Missing per $ freight, no calculation, only filtered for 250k, only showed filtered head
-* 4d.
-Misunderstanding dollars as freight cost, also missing sorting for highest
+* 4d. -0.5 pt: Misunderstanding dollars as freight cost, also missing sorting for highest
-* 4e.
-This is just dividing 4d in dollars/quantity twice, the same variables used again below?
+* 4e. -2 pt: This is just dividing 4d in dollars/quantity twice, the same variables used again below?
+* 5. -3 pts: Missing, no Friday note

-## Riley Buckley
+## Riley Buckley **35**
 * Identical to answer key aside from not filtering for 2016
 * Told to skip #5

-## WIlliam Cannon
+## WIlliam Cannon **34**
-* 4c.
-Faulty logic
+* 4c. -1 pt: Faulty logic, also need to aggregate before calculating ratios
 ```python
 top_purchases = purchases_4c[['VendorNumber','VendorName','Freightper$%','FreightperUnit']].groupby('VendorNumber').sum()
 ```

-## Faith Carroll
+## Faith Carroll **35**
 * 4e.
 Similar to key, but broken apart

 ## Jialin Chen **35**

-## Keith Chen
+## Keith Chen **34**
-* 4d.
-Unknown to the issue.
+* 4d. -0.5 pts: Unknown to the issue.
 DF not correct, but misunderstanding that dollars is freight.
-* 4e.
-No explanation, idk what I'm looking at because all this code pertains to #4d, nothing from #4c
+* 4e. -0.5 pts: No explanation, idk what I'm looking at because all unsure if this code pertains to #4d, nothing from #4c
-* 5. Unsure what is the analysis, created a cost formula from freight then subtracted it from dfs without merging.
+* 5. (ignored) Unsure what is the analysis, created a cost formula from freight then subtracted it from dfs without merging.

-## Kennedy Cole
+## Kennedy Cole **34.5**
-* 4e.
-Logic error in using 4c to subtract from 4d.
+* 4e. -0.5 pts: Logic error in using 4c to subtract from 4d.
 ```python
 VendorsD['FreightPerDollarPercent'] = (VendorsD['Freight'] / Vendor_over_250['Dollars']) * 100
 --> VendorsD['FreightPerDollarPercent'] = (VendorsD['Freight'] / VendorsD['Dollars']) * 100